DrBaryon/grabembythekitty/proposal.md

   Click, hold, drag and release a cat into Kitmo to remove them from play.
   Keep track of carpet status and the number of cats until the next wave.
-  Adjust difficulty and remove/include special cats (e.g bad hombres) Pause the game, opening a menu from which on can quit or restart the game.
+  Adjust difficulty and remove/include special cats (e.g bad hombres) Pause the game, opening a menu from which one can quit or restart the game.

 This project will be implemented with the following technologies: